MicrosoftDocs/windows-ai-docs/docs/winmltools.md

 ---
 author: wschin
 title: Convert existing ML models to ONNX
-description: How to use WinMLTools to convert scikit-learn and Core ML models into ONNX format. ms.author: sezhen ms.date: 3/7/2018 ms.topic: article
+description: Learn how to use WinMLTools to convert ML models into ONNX format. ms.author: sezhen ms.date: 3/7/2018 ms.topic: article